With many media reports discussing IT skill shortages, it is easy to believe that the industry isn't growing as well as it could.

 Every quarter, ITCRA analyses employment trends from a number of different sources around the industry.
 Whether this is ITCRA's own members, job advertisements from SEEK or data from BurningGlass, this type of information paints an interesting picture of the industry landscape.

 Increase in contracting positions

 One of the main points to come out of the July to September 2015 quarter report was from SEEK.
 According to the recruitment provider, contract and permanent advertised roles grew 15.7 per cent over the past year.
-ITCRA believe this is a sign that Australia's IT industry is maturing and looking a lot healthier than in recent times.
+ITCRA believe this is a sign that the Australia's IT industry is maturing and looking a lot healthier than in recent times.

 The only real concern from these statistics was the rise of permanent roles compared to contracting opportunities.
 Up five per cent since the start of 2015, permanent positions still pale in comparison with contracting roles, which are dominating the recruitment arena.

 Of course, it was only a couple of months ago that contracting was the employment type on the rise.
 As such, the IT industry is still finding a balance, which will be clearer in the months ahead.

 Another important factor into the health of the Australian IT contracting industry is the time it takes to place someone in a role.
 ITCRA describes this as a "gauge of market activity" and varies across every state and territory.

 Once again, South Australia and Western Australia hold the award for lowest Average Days-To-Fill ICT contract roles (23 days).
 These states were followed by New South Wales (29 days), Queensland (32 days) and Victoria (36 days).

 The ACT remains the hardest place to place IT contractors, as it takes more than double the time (48 days) it takes firms in South Australia and Western Australia to fill positions.